DevExpert250802/Operating-System/README.md

 <details>
 <summary style="font-size:1.15rem;">Operating System: </summary>

 - What is the main purpose of an operating system?
-Discuss different types?
+Discuss different types.
-- What is a socket, kernel and monolithic kernel ?
+- What is a socket, kernel and monolithic kernel?
-- Difference between process and program and thread?
+- What is the difference between process and program and thread?
 Different types of process.
-- Define virtual memory, thrashing, threads.
+- Define virtual memory, thrashing, and threads.
-- What is RAID ?
+- What is RAID?
 Different types.
-- What is a deadlock ?
+- What is a deadlock?
 Different conditions to achieve a deadlock.
 - What is fragmentation?
 Types of fragmentation.
-- What is spooling ?
+- What is spooling?
 - What is semaphore and mutex (Differences might be asked)?
 Define Binary semaphore.
 - Belady’s Anomaly
 - Starving and Aging in OS
 - Why does trashing occur?
 - What is paging and why do we need it?
 - Demand Paging, Segmentation
-- Real Time Operating System, types of RTOS.
+- Real-Time Operating System, types of RTOS.
 - Difference between main memory and secondary memory.
 - Dynamic Binding
 - FCFS Scheduling